alexnm/house-moldovan-blog/src/posts/spotlights/jordan.md

 ## Understand

 Jordan is a small country in the Middle East, often considered one of the most stable from the economic and political perspective.
-The country attracts more than 1 million visitors every year, most of whom are coming especially for the rock city of Petra, one of the [seven new wonders of the world](https://en.wikipedia.org/wiki/New7Wonders_of_the_World).
+The country attracts more than 1 million visitors every year, most of whom are coming especially for Petra, one of the [seven new wonders of the world](https://en.wikipedia.org/wiki/New7Wonders_of_the_World).

 Further south from Petra, Jordan shares a long stretch of desert with Saudi Arabia, the land of the bedouins.
 Part of that area is the red desert of Wadi Rum, famous for being the filming location for a lot of Hollywood movies.